 Anonymous reports can also be made online at the Fraud & Non-Compliance Hotline or by calling (800)461-9330.
 If the reporter’s identity is discovered as a possible witness during an investigation, the reporter will receive the same safeguards as those who make a report under the policy.

 The Title IX and Equal Opportunity Office can help you connect to campus police and security services or you may contact those services directly.
 Please let the Title IX/Equal Opportunity Coordinator know if you would like to request a summary of your concern and your contact information be shared with campus police.

 The Title IX and Equal Opportunity Office can also provide services for students who may need academic accommodations in order to participate in the criminal justice process.
 Ask your Title IX/Equal Opportunity Coordinator what options are available if a criminal justice process is interfering with your work or academic schedule.

 If you want to make a campus police report, call the campus police at (361)570-4357 or (361)570-HELP.
 The sooner you make a report, the more likely the police will be able to collect important evidence.
-A prompt call can also strengthen the case for prosecution.
 However, even if some time has passed since you experienced an assault or other crime, it is never too late to seek help.
 While some crimes may have time limits to file a criminal case and not every case may lead to a criminal prosecution, additional services may be available such as protective orders or safety planning.

 You can provide as much detail as you can remember in your police report.
 If you remember details after you make the police report, you can contact the police to provide them with additional information.